htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   status when the job policy indicated it should be held.
   :jira:`869`

+- Fixed a bug where the *condor_job_router* could crash while trying to report an invalid router configuration when c-style comments were used before an old syntax route classad.
+As a result of this fix the job router now treats c-style comments as a indication that the route is old syntax.
+  :jira:`864`

 - Fixed a bug where bytes were trying to be written via an ASCII file handler in *condor_credmon_oauth* when using Python 3.
   :jira:`633`